 To be on the waitlist, we need to ensure that you are medically stable to be booked for surgery.

-However, these tests expire every 3 months.
-For surgery, the surgical team will need updated test results to make sure that nothing significant has changed and that you are still healthy and safe to proceed with surgery.
+Once you are booked for surgery, the New Joint Program may need updated test results to make sure that nothing significant has changed and that you are still healthy and safe to proceed with surgery.